Tripoli, Greece: Transportation

-Tripoli is mainly accessed from Athens and the rest of Greece through the Corinth-Tripoli-Kalamata motorway, known as the Moreas Motorway (A7).
-An alternative route is the GR-7 which used to be the main highway to Tripoli before the construction of the motorway.
+Tripoli is mainly accessed from Athens and the rest of Greece through the A7 toll motorway, which runs northbound towards Corinth and southbound to Kalamata.
+An alternative toll-free route is the GR-7 which used to be the main highway to Tripoli before the construction of the motorway.
 The city is also accessed by GR-74 and GR-76 from Pyrgos and by GR-39 from Sparta.

 Tripoli is served by the metre gauge railway line from Corinth to Kalamata of the Hellenic Railways Organisation (OSE).
 The line was renovated and passenger services to Árgos and Corinth, which had been suspended for a few years, were reinstated in 2009.
 However, in December 2010 services ceased again due to the general suspension of railway services in the Peloponnese.

 Military

 Tripoli is home to the two largest Armed Forces bootcamps in Greece, one operated by the Hellenic Army and one by the Hellenic Air Force: the 251st Army Training Battalion and the 124th Basic Training Wing.